Scenario architecture

 When the common path is not enough

-The shipped system still needs a place for deeper explanation, but that explanation now lives inside the same KB surface rather than in a separate framework checkout:
+The shipped system still needs a place for deeper explanation, and that explanation lives inside the library under kb/commonplace/:

-• kb/reference/ explains how the shipped system works
+• kb/commonplace/reference/ explains how the shipped system works

-• kb/reference/adr/ records why major architectural choices were made
+• kb/commonplace/reference/adr/ records why major architectural choices were made

-• project-local notes can extend that explanation when the shipped docs are not enough
+• project-local notes in kb/notes/ can extend that explanation when the shipped docs are not enough

 The control-plane contract